 Recruiters work for companies (clients) to source people (candidates) for their vacancies, usually because the company is having difficulty locating these individuals themselves.
 A good recruiter understands what their client is looking for, whether it’s directly expressed or subtly implied.
 The recruitment consultant will search the relevant jobs market for individuals who fit their client’s specific requirements, in the hope of later presenting them to their clients for review.

 A recruitment company might have a number of clients who are searching for similar types of profiles at the same time.
 In this instance, they will usually organise themselves into specific divisions recruiting for defined skill sets, as the more time a recruiter spends making contacts within a certain skill set the wider their talent pool will grow.
 As a result they become more efficient at matching candidates with the roles that suit them best.
-For example, Cavendish Professionals service the Technical & Healthcare markets.
-Looking at the Technical side within the company, you will find divisions such as: Architecture, Rail, Infrastructure, Construction and Civil Engineering.

 Some recruitment companies might offer to send your profile to a number of clients at a time.
 However, our ethos is centred on finding the right candidate for the right role.
 As a result, we will only submit you for jobs that we think you are a suitable match for.